 Celebrating #CTEmonth throughout February, Colorado Succeeds presented at the annual Colorado Association of Career and Technical Administrators (CACTA) Conference in Loveland Colorado, welcomed our first intern from East High School, and shared CTE success stories in a joint session with the House and Senate Education Committees.

 “If the only path to prosperity is a 4-year degree we are threading a very, very thin needle.
-CTE is a way to create multiple pathways,” testified Jesus Salazar, CEO of Prosono & Colorado Succeeds Board Co-Chair.
+CTE is a way to create multiple pathways,” testified Jesus Salazar, CEO of Prosono and Colorado Succeeds Board Co-Chair.

 With the recent passing of the “Strengthening Career and Technical Education for the 21st Century Act,” CTE has also gained national momentum.
 The data trends upward in the area of improving the upward economic mobility of students and as a way to better prepare all students for the jobs and careers of the future.
 We envision more partnerships between education and industry, more skilled members of the future workforce, and a better Colorado where every resident thrives.